mekb-turtle/odus/README.md

 Basic configuration is done in [config.h](config.h)

+#### This project has not been audited for bugs and vulnerabilites, I don't recommend using this on systems that you care about security

 TODO:

 - [ ] have a cooldown on asking for the password, so it isn't annoying, but could reduce security [odus]
 - [ ] make ggetty not error with ioctl TIOCSCTTY, shell is glitchy [ggetty]
 - [x] fix termios bug, enter just echos ^M instead in tty [libaskpass]
 - [x] pwfeedback, show asterisks instead of blank text when typing the password [libaskpass]
+- [ ] get this audited for bugs and vulnerabilities